Last updated 07/08/2020 at 13:00

 - Physical distancing should continue when meeting other households.
 Children aged 11 and under do not have to distance and the 2m rule may be relaxed to 1m in some businesses (this will be advised when you enter the business);

-- Face coverings are mandatory on public transport (and in shops from 10th July);
+- Face coverings are mandatory on public transport and in shops and will be mandatory in libraries, museums and places of worship from 8th August;

 - If you're under 18 the limit of the number of households you can meet per day (indoors and outdoors) does not apply (but all other rules should be followed, including how many people you meet at one time);